 Photo courtesy of Sharon McCutcheon via Pixabay

 Fragile items such as vases, glass figurines, and other items that easily break are hard to move because they might not survive the bumpy travel.
+Taking extra precaution should be done when packing these items, and it would be best to handle it yourself.

 In shipping these kinds of items, make sure that you create enough protection for them so that they would not break.
 Cover them in layers of old newspaper or even bubble wrap just to be sure they stay in good condition.